DanielGriffiths1182/ruby-codewars-archive/README.md

  If this number x is greater than 2, take the next x numbers (inclusive this number) as a sub-array in the new array.
 Continue with the next number AFTER this taken numbers.
  If there are too few numbers to take by number, take the last available numbers.

+ 75 (from CodeFights last month)
+ Write a function that returns the century for the given year (round up if necessary).

+ 76 (from CodeFights last month)
+Write a function that checks whether input is a palindrome.